CpaterCodes/Pentameter/README.md

 ```
 As a User
 So that the page remains calm and collected amidst shenanigans
-I would like non-integer inputs to be handled with a dedicated error message
+I would like inapplicable inputs to be handled with a dedicated error message.
 [progress: pending]
 ```
 ## Installation